pawan2321/itunes-search-api-automation/README.md

 ---

 This README file provides a clear and structured guide to setting up, running, and contributing to the API automation framework project.
-Adjust the repository URL, contribution guidelines, and license details according to your specific project requirements.